Academic Common Market

 During academic year 2019-20, 2,198 degree programs were available, 166 institutions participated, and 2,261 residents were certified for study through the Academic Common Market.

-ACM State Representative: Alina Brooks, Administrative Coordinator, Office of Academic Affairs, Board of Regents of the University System of Georgia
+ACM State Representative: Monique Hudson, Administrative Coordinator, the Board of Regents of the University System of Georgia.

 Regional Contract Program